peterpeterp/dyn_adjustment_benchmark/README.md

 If applicable/possible it would be even better if you could save the daily output of you estimates.
 If possible, save daily outputs in a netcdf file for each combination of target variable, season and period.
 Do as you want, if another format is easier for you.

-Here is a suggestion for the netcdf file:
+Here is a suggestion for the dimensions of the netcdf file:

 * lat: 3
 * lon: 26